matthew-brett/dsfe/_chapters/02/Expressions.md

 rules used in the most basic programs are also central to more sophisticated programs.

-Programs are made up of *expressions*, which describe to the computer how to combine pieces of data.
+Programs are contain *expressions*, which describe to the computer how to combine pieces of data.
 For example, a multiplication expression consists of a `*` symbol between two numerical expressions.
 Expressions, such as `3 * 4`, are *evaluated* by the computer.
 The value (the result of *evaluation*) of the